nixworks/public/news/2010/10/8/README.md

 ##### Kunduz
 ### [At least 16 people, including the governor of Kunduz province, Mohammad Omar, are killed in a bombing. ](/news/2010/10/8/at-least-16-people-including-the-governor-of-kunduz-province-mohammad-omar-are-killed-in-a-bombing.md)
-_Context: Kunduz, Mohammad Omar_
+_Context: Mohammad Omar, Kunduz_

 ##### German
 ### [German officials say that Islamic militants whose disclosures have triggered a Europe-wide terror alert, have links to the perpetrators of the September 11 attacks on the United States in 2001. ](/news/2010/10/8/german-officials-say-that-islamic-militants-whose-disclosures-have-triggered-a-europe-wide-terror-alert-have-links-to-the-perpetrators-of-t.md)
-_Context: German, Europe-wide terror alert, U.S., Islamic terrorism, September 11 attacks_
+_Context: September 11 attacks, German, Islamic terrorism, Europe-wide terror alert, United States_

 ##### Taiwan
 ### [A Taiwanese ship initially believed to have been hijacked off the coast of Madagascar is later found safe. ](/news/2010/10/8/a-taiwanese-ship-initially-believed-to-have-been-hijacked-off-the-coast-of-madagascar-is-later-found-safe.md)